sixcious/url-incrementer/README.md

 - 1-Click Increment Decrement Buttons
 - Advanced Incrementing Features: Multi, Error Skip, Date Time, Decimal Number, Roman Numeral, Custom Base, and Alphanumeric (Base 2-36, includes Hexadecimal)
 - Auto Incrementing
-- URLI's Toolkit [Experimental]
+- URLI's Toolkit: Generate Links, Open Tabs, Crawl URLs, or Scrape URLs
-- Save URLs [Experimental]: Save settings for your favorite URLs and URLI will always remember them the next time you visit
+- Save URLs: Save settings for your favorite URLs and URLI will always remember them the next time you visit
 - Shuffle URLs: Make it fun and randomize the next pages you see!
 - Options: Change how URLI pre-selects the number to increment... and more
 - Chrome / Edge: No permissions required out of the box